qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

      - [raster]

        Default: ``[Save to temporary file]``
-     - Specify the output (sharpened) raster layer.
+     - Specify the output (calculated) raster layer.
 One of:

        * Save to a Temporary File
        * Save to File...